openlawteam/docs/docs/markup-language/README.md

 When embedding a Clause type, you must give the variable a name as in the example above (`Choice of Law Insert`).
 Each clause embedded in a template should be defined with a name unique from any other variable defined in the template.

 The name of the variable can be useful to embed the clause more than once in the same template.
-For example, if you have already defined the clause in the template with `[[Choice of Law Insert: Clause("Choice of Law and Venue Clause")]]` you can render the same clause again in the template by just referencing `[[Choice of Law Insert]]`.
+For example, if you have already defined the clause in the template with `[[Choice of Law Insert: Clause("Choice of Law and Venue Clause")]]`, you can render the same clause again in the template by just referencing `[[Choice of Law Insert]]`.

 A named Clause type variable can also be useful when rendering the clause as part of a [conditional](#conditionals-and-decision-branches).
 For example: